 An influencer brief is an essential part of every influencer marketing campaign.
 Think of it like a map that guides your creators towards success.
 It should provide detailed instructions to help stay on the right path and deliver high quality content for your campaign.
 The influencer brief is one of the most important elements of your campaign because it needs to clearly communicate your goals, expectations and offer guidance on content creation.
 If the brief isn’t clear, your influencers can easily miss the mark and deliver content that doesn’t meet your expectations.

 But writing an influencer brief doesn’t have to be difficult, !
 Whether this is your first influencer brief, or you already have several under your belt, this guide to writing a killer influencer brief in 10 steps is a must-read!

-Remember that saying ‘a picture is worth a thousand words’?
+Remember that saying ‘a picture is worth a thousand words‘?
 Well, it’s true!
 Scientifically speaking, the human brain can process images up to 60,000 times faster than words.
-That might be a good incentive to use some, right?
-Pictures not only help convey aspects of your brand but also allow an influencer to visualize what it might be like to work with you.
-Whether it’s pictures from your website, a previous campaign, or a mood board – visuals make all the difference!
+This means that including visual elements such as logos, product photos, example posts or a mood board can help your influencers absorb information faster and understand the aesthetics you’re looking for.
 Don’t cram the brief full of pictures, but provide some when it is relevant (i.e., show some snapshots as an example of what kind of style and mood you’re looking for).